walkeralicia/Anorexia_CNV_GWAS/README.md

 - **/05_Novel_CNV_regions** identifies novel disease-risk CNV regions (CNVRs) and plots the results.

 - **/06_Meta_analyses_with_ANGI** meta-analyses locus-wide and rCNV-breakpoint GWAS association results with a replication study's results using Stouffer's method.
 The subfolder **/ANGI_data** contains ANGI summary statistics used in the study to meta-analyse with the UKB.

- # CNV Input Data

- In this study, UKB CNV input data comes from the acquired CNVs called on autosomes by Kendal et al.  All UKB samples were genotyped using two Affymetrix arrays (UK BiLEVE and UK Biobank Axiom arrays), each containing over 800,000 probes.
-Kendal et al. used PennCNV to identify all CNVs that spanned at least 10 probes and were longer than 20 kb.

 # CNV Annotation Input Data